 Quiche is the ideal brunch food.
 Yes, better than French toast, cinnamon rolls, and even any combination of fried eggs and cheeseburgers.

-It is a delicious, easy to make brunch dish that is a veritable opera of European appropriation.
-I mean, the word ‘quiche’ carries with it the assumption that it is a culinary dish derived from some famous French culinary experiment.
+It is a delicious, easy-to-make brunch dish that is a veritable opera of European appropriation.

 Quiche has a pretty extensive history, with recorded dishes going back to the 12th century.
 Although back then, it went under a different name.

-But we are most familiar with it as a brunch food in pie form.
+We are most familiar with quiche as a brunch food in pie form.

 And, while both pie-like, a quiche is also not a frittata, just to set the record straight.
 A frittata is an Italian egg dish—this is also quite popular as a brunch dish—similar to an omelet.
-It is actually, more of a crustless quiche which combines scrambled eggs, a meat—like ham or bacon—and some vegetables.
+It is actually, more of a crustless quiche that combines scrambled eggs, a meat—like ham or bacon—and some vegetables.

 On the opposite side of the breakfast food equation is the dutch baby, which is a popover or bread pudding that can be filled with fruits or maple syrup.
-Bascially, like a frittata is a quiche with out a crust, a dutch baby is like a quiche without the egg filling.
+Basically, like a frittata is a quiche without a crust, a dutch baby is like a quiche without the egg filling.

 Knowledge of the dish’s rich history is not where the story ends for ButcherBox’s Chef Yankel.

-“I was an egg cook for some time at Eastern Standard, working brunch two days a week.
-During each shift, I would cook at least 150 omelets to order — and we could not serve an omelet if it had even a tiny bit of brown on it.
-We also had to do 200 to 300 orders of scrambled and fried eggs as well,” he explains.
+“I was an egg cook for some time at the former Eastern Standard, working brunch two days a week.
+During each shift, I would cook at least 150 omelets to order and also had to do 200 to 300 orders of scrambled and fried eggs as well,” he explains.
 “I’d end each shift covered in eggs.”